“The secret of change is to focus all of your energy not on fighting the old, but on building the new.” -Socrates

-Domestically and internationally, I have provided trauma-informed services with children, adults, and families with varying levels of needs- from private practice, to school and community-based, to inpatient residential treatment.
+I have provided evidence-based, trauma-informed services with adults, children, and families in private practice, community mental health, intensive outpatient and partial hospitalization programs, and residential treatment.
 I utilize an effective mix of person-centered (i.e., you choose your goals, we work together), evidence-based (i.e., research backs it up) and strengths-based (i.e., honing in on assets, successes, and what is going right) approaches.

-I lean on evidenced-based therapy models like Internal Family Systems Therapy, Dialectical Behavior Therapy, Cognitive Behavioral Therapy, and Mindfulness-Based Interventions.
-I have also completed a 200 Hour Yoga Teacher Training in India and have received additional training in Trauma-Sensitive Yoga and incorporate the philosophy and practice of Yoga and mindfulness into therapy.
-I help people explore their inner worlds and relationships, let go of negative beliefs about themselves, learn strategies to manage distress, and tap into their innate resources, wisdom, and strength.
-What does all this psychology jargon mean?
+I lean on therapy models like Cognitive Behavioral Therapy, Family-Based Treatment, Internal Family Systems Therapy, and Mindfulness-Based Interventions.
+I have also completed a 200 Hour Yoga Teacher Training in India and have received additional training in Trauma-Sensitive Yoga.
+I help people explore their inner worlds and relationships, change unwanted behaviors, and learn strategies to manage distress.

 At some point, everyone experiences a sense of “I just don’t feel like myself” or “Something is off/up/wrong/missing/etc.”- this is normal.
 If something feels off in your body, you see a doctor.
 When you have a toothache, you go to the dentist.
 When you’re struggling with heartbreak, grief, or stress, consultation with a therapist makes total sense.